yscialom/pinanas/docs/INSTALL.md

 You are free to run PiNanas with any user with:
 - rights on the docker daemon, and
 - read rights on the `/path/to/pinanas` directory.
-`root` is a possibility, although nor recommended.
+`root` is a possibility, although not recommended.

 For instance, create a `pinanas` user:
 ```bash